mmaxin/hide-and-seek-game/rules.md

 ### Reposition Rules
 {: #reposition }

-> **Hiders may reposition during the Photo Window *(the first 2 minutes of each round),* abandoning their current location and moving to a new hiding spot.**
+> **Hiders may Reposition during the Photo Window *(the first 2 minutes of each round),* abandoning their current location and moving to a new hiding spot.**

 - *Consider Repositioning when it seems like Seekers have figured out exactly where you are.
 That 2-minute window is your chance for survival!*